Thursday's Sports Transactions

 |National Football League

+ARIZONA CARDINALS — Signed WR Aaron Dobson and P Richie Leone to reserve/futures contracts.

-TAMPA BAY BUCCANEERS — Signed DE Channing Ward from the practice squad.
-Signed OT Kyler Kerbyson to the practice squad.
+GREEN BAY PACKERS — Placed CB Makinton Dorleant on injured reserve.
+Signed CB Herb Waters from the practice squad and CB Keith Baxter to the practice squad.

+TAMPA BAY BUCCANEERS — Agreed to terms with WR Derel Walker.
+Signed G Jarvis Harrison to a reserve/futures contract.
+Signs G Jarvis Harrison to a Futures Contract

+WASHINGTON REDSKINS — Fired defensive coordinator Joe Barry, defensive line coach Robb Akey, defensive backs coach Perry Fewell and strength and conditioning coach Mike Clark.

 |HOCKEY